amor71/LiuAlgoTrader/docs/source/Scanners.rst

 The run() function
 ******************

-The `run()` function is the heart of the Scanner.
+The `run()` method is at the heart of the Scanner.
 The skeleton implementation:

 .. code-block:: python

     async def run(self, back_time: datetime = None) -> List[str]:

-The run() function returns the list to stock symbol which the framework needs to start tracking. back_time is used by the `backtester` to simulate past time-stamps allowing for the scanner developer to test various scenarios before deployment.
+The run() function returns a list of stock symbols which the framework needs to track. back_time is used by the `backtester` to simulate past time-stamps, allowing developer to test various scenarios before deployment.

 .. code-block:: python